hasclass/rubyjs.github.com/_posts/2012-12-04-rubyjs-the-post-launch-launch-post.md

 Not just the file-size (20kb minzipped), but also the implementation using wrapper objects.
 Features that have little advantage but produce a lot of extra code or felt unnatural in JavaScript were skipped.
 There are numerous performance optimizations to make it fast, and all major browsers are supported.

-### What about that price tag
+### <del>What about that price tag</del>

-It started out as a silly experiment and eventually became an obsession.
+<del>It started out as a silly experiment and eventually became an obsession.
 There is a lot of grunt work involved, porting specs, code, docs.
 Yet still I'm passionate about working on RubyJS.
 Charging money for RubyJS would allow me to continue working on RubyJS full-time, and give me the incentive to also do the boring parts.
 Not many people can pull off that stunt.
-At least I want to give it a try.
+At least I want to give it a try.</del>

-So I decided to charge 190$ for a commercial license.
+<del>So I decided to charge 190$ for a commercial license.
 It's alpha but it'll be beta soon, and you're getting upgrades for 1 year after the beta launch.
-Support is given on a best-effort basis.
+Support is given on a best-effort basis.</del>

-How did I came up with 190$?
+<del>How did I came up with 190$?
 On a recent small JS project I've spent at least half a day just for adding missing functionality to JS.
 I would have gotten my money back within the first week.
-How valuable is your time?
+How valuable is your time?</del>

+After one week of intense talks I decided to make it free and MIT.

 Go check the [getting started guide](/gettings-started.html), or the [api docs](/doc/index.html).
 Try it in your Firebug/webdev console or get the files on [github.com/rubyjs/core-lib](http://github.com/rubyjs/core-lib).